Equity, Diversity, and Inclusion Council

 - Tara Mandala supports organizations that are tackling racism, white privilege, and white supremacy and the policies that sustain it or the status quo so they can continue their important work.

 - We commit to embodying ‘Aspirational Bodhicitta’ through the Four Immeasurables: compassion, kindness, empathetic joy, and equanimity in our everyday lives and actions to ensure they apply to all people, including BBAIPOC.

 - We commit to enacting ‘Bodhicitta in Action’ through the Six Perfections: generosity, discipline, patience, diligence, concentration, and wisdom.

 - We challenge our community to look inward and deeply at their own lives and unconscious compliance in a system of race-based oppression that has been part of our history from the beginning.
 We must learn from our history.

-- We will continue to sponsor practices such as the Sixth Tara ‘The Great Fierce One’ using meditation practice as a form of activism, thereby using the skillful means of Vajrayana in a practical way to confront this issue.
+- We will continue to sponsor Tara Calls to Practice to engage our global sangha using meditation practice as a form of activism, thereby using the skillful means of Vajrayana in a practical way to confront a current issue in the world.
 Tara is the original activist; she’s known as ‘The Swift Responder’.

-We will be sending out quarterly updates about our EDI work.
+We will be sending out bi-annual updates about our EDI work.
 If you do not currently receive our newsletter, please sign up here to receive all Tara Mandala updates.
 As we continue to do this work at Tara Mandala, we look forward to your involvement, feedback, and commitment.
-We encourage you to email firstname.lastname@example.org if you have questions or suggestions.
+We encourage you to contact us on this page if you have questions or suggestions.

 Severing Attachment to White Supremacy (SAWS) Sangha